LoopKit/loopdocs/docs/loop-3/features.md

 Loop 3 has a Remote Carb and Remote Bolus feature to enable remote caregivers to better assist the person who needs support managing with Loop.

-The author of this feature wrote a documentation [Remote Carb/Bolus Guide](https://docs.google.com/document/d/1wPpCljo9NuwllltjhImf7YZReIgqP9yF05PN7E6hphM){: target="_blank" } documentation.
+The author of this feature wrote this [Remote Carb/Bolus Guide](https://docs.google.com/document/d/1wPpCljo9NuwllltjhImf7YZReIgqP9yF05PN7E6hphM){: target="_blank" } documentation.
 Please read carefully and use with the appropriate level of caution.

 !!! warning "WARNING"